DoctorPCOD/DoctorPCOD/labs/code_rubric.md

 Jump to the end of this file to get information on how much program and data memory used in the best code I could write as of October 2024.

 ## The Rubric
-The number of issues with the highest level of severity is what determines the score.
+The severity level with the largest number of issues will be the ultimate score determinant.

 | Score | Code Quality                    |
 |-------|---------------------------------|